zjin-lcf/HeCBench/README.md

 Not all CUDA programs have SYCL, HIP or OpenMP equivalents
 Not all programs have OpenMP target offloading implementations
 Raw performance of any program may be suboptimal
-Some programs may take longer to complete on an integrated GPU
+Some programs may take long to complete on an integrated GPU
 Some host programs contain platform-specific intrinsics, so they may cause compile error on a PowerPC platform

 # Feedback